 If you don't want an older-style, somewhat small standard inside, outside or balcony cabin, you'll want to choose Oceania's O-class ships, Marina and Riviera.
-The outside and balcony rooms are generously sized, and bathrooms are much more spacious than on its and Azamara's smaller ships, with separate bathtubs and shower stalls.
+The outside and balcony rooms are generously sized, and bathrooms are much more spacious, with separate bathtubs and shower stalls, than the ones you'll find on its (and Azamara's) smaller ships.

 Or if you want incredible beds.

-Choose Azamara if you want to sleep under the stars.
+Choose Azamara if you want the spa experience in your choice of accommodations.

-Azamara and Oceania ships feature a main restaurant, buffet venue with indoor and outdoor seating, and several specialty restaurants (including a steakhouse and Italian venue for both lines).
+Azamara and Oceania ships feature a main restaurant serving global cuisine, a buffet venue with indoor and outdoor seating, and several specialty restaurants (including a steakhouse and Italian venue for both lines).